-- 3.6 We are instructed that the current industry conditions are cause for concern in retaining the Executives. - 3.7 In particular, there is ongoing industry speculation around the removal of the Board and the termination of the employment of the Executives if there is a change from the current Labor Government to a Liberal National Party (LNP) run Government in the next State election to be held prior to June 2012. - 3.8 This speculation stems from a number of comments made in Parliament by Shadow Minister for Racing and member of the LNP Mr Ray Stevens MP. - 3.9 For example, on 20 May 2010, as recorded in Hansard, Mr Stevens stated: - "We believe that each racing code should have control over its own sector of the industry"; - (2) "If this bill is passed, we commit to the overall racing industry that this legislation will be dismantled and control will be given back to each of the codes"; and
+- 3.6 We are instructed that the current industry conditions are cause for concern in retaining the Executives. - 3.7 In particular, there is ongoing industry speculation around the removal of the Board and the termination of the employment of the Executives if there is a change from the current Labor Government to a Liberal National Party (LNP) run Government in the next State election to be held prior to June 2012. - 3.8 This speculation stems from a number of comments made in Parliament by Shadow Minister for Racing and member of the LNP Mr Ray Stevens MP. - 3.9 For example, on 20 May 2010, as recorded in Hansard, Mr Stevens stated:

-- (3) "When the Liberal National Party wins government at the next State election we will immediately dismantle this flawed and undemocratic legislation, and we will put control of the three racing codes back into the hands of the industry participants". - 3.10 Mr Stevens has also strongly indicated his opposition to the current Chairman of RQL, Mr Bob Bentley, which he has most recently reiterated in Parliament on 25 May 2011. - 3.11 As part of continued speculation in response to Mr Stevens' statements, on 6 July 2011 the following comments were published on the Letsgohorseracing.com.au website and appear to be indicative of the ongoing speculation in the racing industry: - "There is also strong speculation that two major roles will change at Racing Queensland under a new Board if the LNP wins Government and these are those of Chief Executive Officer Malcolm Tuttle and Director of Integrity Services Jamie Orchard"; - "The greatest certainty according to those who claim to know what the LNP has planned for racing in Queensland is that Malcolm Tuttle, the one-time steward who made a meteoric rise to CEO under the Bentley-led Board, will be dumped"; and - (3) "Malcolm Tuttle and Jeremy [sic] Orchard odds-on to be eventually dumped from their current roles as Chief Executive Officer and Director of Integrity Services." - This speculation is also reflected in the comments of Mark Oberhardt in the Courier Mail on 4 July 2011 of "Huge tip that a country racing legend would replace Bob Bentley as RQ Chief if the LNP wins power.
-And a former race club chairman is tipped as likely new chief executive."
+- (1) "We believe that each racing code should have control over its own sector of the industry"; - (2) "If this bill is passed, we commit to the overall racing industry that this legislation will be dismantled and control will be given back to each of the codes"; and - (3) "When the Liberal National Party wins government at the next State election we will immediately dismantle this flawed and undemocratic legislation, and we will put control of the three racing codes back into the hands of the industry participants". - 3.10 Mr Stevens has also strongly indicated his opposition to the current Chairman of RQL, Mr Bob Bentley, which he has most recently reiterated in Parliament on 25 May 2011. - 3.11 As part of continued speculation in response to Mr Stevens' statements, on 6 July 2011 the following comments were published on the Letsgohorseracing.com.au website and appear to be indicative of the ongoing speculation in the racing industry: - "There is also strong speculation that two major roles will change at Racing Queensland under a new Board if the LNP wins Government and these are those of Chief Executive Officer Malcolm Tuttle and Director of Integrity Services Jamie Orchard"; - "The greatest certainty according to those who claim to know what the LNP has planned for racing in Queensland is that Malcolm Tuttle, the one-time steward who made a meteoric rise to CEO under the Bentley-led Board, will be dumped"; and - (3) "Malcolm Tuttle and Jeremy [sic] Orchard odds-on to be eventually dumped from their current roles as Chief Executive Officer and Director of Integrity Services." - 3.12 This speculation is also reflected in the recent comments of made by Mark Oberhardt in the Courier Mail: - -on 4 July 2011, Mark Oberhardt commented of "Huge tip that a country racing legend would replace Bob Bentley as RQ Chief if the LNP wins power.
+And a former race club chairman is tipped as likely new chief executive."; and - 3.12(2) on 18 July 2011, Mark Oberhardt commented "There is continuing speculation about a clean out of racing administrators after the next election."